vostersc/training/oneOnOnes.md

 ## Why 1:1s?
-From a management perspective, my primary goal is to ensure that you and the company are satisfied.
-I'd like to know if you enjoy your tasks.
-I'd like to know if you feel comfortable contributing and affecting change.
-It also means exploring ways we can improve the status quo so everyone can better achieve their goals.
-I don't like being blindsided so I try to convey where you stand, performance wise, in one on ones.
+My primary goal is to ensure that you are happy with your postition, and that the company is happy with you.
+I'll share what the company needs most.
+Listening carefully gives you an opportunity to understand how promotions happen.
+I'll also share where you stand from a performance standpoint.
+I try to include a mini performance review in most 1:1s so you aren't caught off guard at the end of the quarter.

-In my experience, the best one-on-ones are problem solving sessions where we discuss what I can do to help you achive a goal or solve a problem.
+I'll try to share my own goals and problems.
+I hope you'll reciprocate.
+In my experience, the best one-on-ones are problem solving sessions where we put our heads together and try to make something just a little bit better.
+However, you can't have a good problem solving session if one side is too afraid to be vulnerable because it might damage their image.
+Know that you don't have to be perfect to get promoted here.

 ## 1:1 Agenda
 Typically I hold one on ones at the beginning of each sprint.
 1. HR Topics
 2. Pressing Issues?
 3. Follow Up (Past Requests, Feedback, Perception, Performance, Goals, Problems)
-4. How Can the Team/Individual/Manager Improve?
+4. How Can the Team/Individual/TL/Manager Improve?
-5. Optional Sprint Theme Discussion [Examples](https://github.com/vostersc/training/blob/main/teamThemes.md)
+5. Sprint Goal/Theme Discussion [Examples](https://github.com/vostersc/training/blob/main/teamThemes.md)
 6. Next Steps

 ## 1:1 Agenda (New Dev)